What’s a photo without the story?

 Here she is living with her husband and two children (including my dad, age 6) in Los Angeles in 1940.

 These facts are so much more interesting with a photo or two to go with them, don’t you think?

 Interest in genealogy is increasing

-You may have hear, because I mention it often, that genealogy is the second most popular hobby in America, after gardening.
+You may have heard, probably from me, that genealogy is the second most popular hobby in America, after gardening.
 But did you know that it’s also the second most Googled topic on the internet, after pornography?!?!
 I have to imagine this includes keyword searches such as “Ancestry”, “Family Tree”, “Heritage”, and “Org4life Family History Research Services”, just as searchers are presumably rather specific when Googling up their porn.
 (Don’t worry, we won’t dwell on that.
 And it’s probably not even true, as per this humor-less article about a harmless claim.)

 Such are the tidbits I pick up at conferences, the most recent one being the 10th anniversary celebration (and 7th annual conference) of the Association of Professional Photo Organizers (APPO), now The Photo Managers.
 Happy anniversary and congratulations to founder Cathi Nelson!

 I was lucky enough this year (2019) that conference was held in Bernalillo, New Mexico, at the gorgeous Tamaya resort, just 20 miles north of my house.
 In addition to meeting up with organizing colleagues, and learning about new photo organizing techniques and resources, it gave me a chance to reflect on what photos have to do with my primary interest: genealogy.